Practice for the HBRI TestStart Practicing

 Qualitative reasoning relates to your ability to solve problems using logic, verbal data and visual information.

-What Is Quantitative Reasoning
+What Is Quantitative Reasoning?

 Quantitative reasoning relates to your ability to solve problems using spatial information and mathematical data.